Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Introduction

 \textbf{Comparison with \cite{VdM1} and \cite{CGNS4}}: the present work generalizes the results of \cite{CGNS4} to the case of a charged and (possibly) massive scalar field, without requiring any lower bound\footnote{An (integrated or pointwise) lower bound for the scalar field is generally expected in order to prove instability estimates, such as mass inflation.
 We will not pursue this direction in our study, even though the estimates we obtain in the black hole interior pave the way to a future analysis of instability results.} for it along the initial outgoing characteristic hypersurface.
 Differently from the neutral case, a charged scalar field is compatible with a more realistic description of gravitational collapse (see Fig.\ \ref{fig:global_structure} for potential global structures).
 At the same time, the charged setting requires gauge covariant derivatives, brings additional terms in the equations and generally undermines monotonicity properties due to the fact that the scalar field is now complex-valued.
 With respect to the real case, additional dynamical quantities, such as the electromagnetic potential $A_u$ and the charge function $Q$, need to be controlled during the evolution.
-Moreover, the scalar field is expected to oscillate along the event horizon of the dynamical black hole: the pointwise Price law lower bound used in \cite{CGNS4} to prove instability results is too restrictive to be replicated in the current case.
-The presence of a mass term for the scalar field, on the other hand, allows to describe compact objects formed by massive spin-0 bosons.
+Moreover, the presence of a mass term for the scalar field allows to describe compact objects formed by massive spin-0 bosons.